Watch the interview with Daniel

 Could you tell us a little bit about yourself and what you teach?

-I run the Chemistry degree here and also the Chemistry with Foundation Year degree as well.
-It's a very interesting subject, we're accredited by the Royal Society of Chemistry and being involved with a professional body gives us a context to what we do with our degrees.
+I run the Chemistry degree here.
+It's a very interesting subject – we're accredited by the Royal Society of Chemistry and being involved with a professional body gives us a context to what we do with our degrees.

 What is the difference between organic and inorganic chemistry?